samyaksurana5454/CarChargingData/README.md

 $ python main.py
 ```

 Once your server is up and running, you can authenticate your vehicle.
-In our current set up, we are using Smartcar's [test mode](https://smartcar.com/docs/guides/testing/), so you can log in with any username and password.
+In our current set up, we are using Smartcar's [simulated mode](https://smartcar.com/docs/guides/testing/), so you can log in username and password given in Smartcar.com.
 To authenticate, navigate to `https://car-charging.herokuapp.com/login`.
 Once you have authenticated, go to `https://car-charging.herokuapp.com/vehicle` to see your vehicle information.